Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 New Mexico Stats and Trends

-- So far this year New Mexico has one win against the spread.

-- The Lobos have yet to cover the spread this season when underdogs by 24.5 points or more.
+- The Lobos have been underdogs by 24.5 points or more one time this year and have not covered the spread once.

-- New Mexico's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- New Mexico's games this season have gone over the total in three out of eight opportunities (37.5%).

 - The Lobos rack up 14.3 points per game, 8.4 fewer than the Bulldogs allow (22.7).

-- When New Mexico records more than 22.7 points, it is 0-1 against the spread and 2-0 overall.
+- When New Mexico scores more than 22.7 points, it is 0-1 against the spread and 2-0 overall.

-- The Lobos have turned the ball over 15 times, four fewer times than the Bulldogs have forced turnovers (19).
+- This season the Lobos have 15 turnovers, four fewer than the Bulldogs have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.